 Ezra, Potts Point

-Tel Aviv isn’t often represented across Sydney’s multicultural dining scene, but this new Potts Point restaurant, from the former owners of nearby French favourite Bistro Rex, is looking to change that in a big way.
+Tel Aviv isn’t often represented across Sydney’s multicultural dining scene, but this new restaurant, from the former owners of nearby French favourite Bistro Rex, is looking to change that in a big way.
 Inspired by the metropolitan dining scene of the coastal Israeli city, Ezra takes a liberal approach to its source and tasks Ben Sears (most famous for his work at Moon Park and Paper Bird) in curating an inventive menu full of echoes from Ashkenazi and Sephardic Jewish cultures.
 You’re just as likely to find soulful vegetarian dishes like grated haloumi and za’atar served with roasted cauliflower, as you are skewers of salmon pastrami, green olive and pickled chilli, as well as chicken baked in vine leaf and served with blistered grapes with a smoked garlic toum.
 Just make sure you aren’t missing the hummus with a smoked soft-boiled egg, fresh radish, chickpea puree and olive oil, nor the baklava ice-cream sandwich at the end of it all, built with pistachio, burnt-honey parfait and caramelised filo pastry.
+Ezra is also just a really great wine bar.

 Address: 3 Kellett Street, Potts Point